 - Changes to Your Home/Building and development

-If you would like more information on flood insurance or preparation contact your local insurance agent.
+If you would like more information on flood insurance or preparation to contact your local insurance agent.